 - Alongside this, we are studying different groups of people with rheumatoid arthritis (early and established disease, treatment responders and non-responders), to gain insight into our understanding of rheumatoid arthritis and how to treat people.

 - Using experimental models, state-of-the-art imaging and sophisticated cellular, molecular biology, and computational techniques, to make an encyclopaedia of the molecules that perpetuate disease

 - Integrating all our new knowledge in a ‘virtuous discovery cycle’ to reinforce our understanding, so we can eventually progress towards a cure in rheumatoid arthritis.

-The three universities provide complementary expertise to allow us to progress towards a cure at a faster rate than we would if we were working on our own.
+The four universities provide complementary expertise to allow us to progress towards a cure at a faster rate than we would if we were working on our own.

 An internationally recognised Centre of Excellence, the Musculoskeletal Research Group is focused on delivering effective treatments to the large number of patients who live with musculoskeletal disorders across the world.
 The University has a large team of around 100 clinicians and scientists dedicated to improving the diagnosis, management and understanding of arthritic diseases, including osteoarthritis and rheumatoid arthritis, and other autoimmune disorders such as Sjögren's Syndrome.

 As the population ages, many of these musculoskeletal diseases are seen more often and the group has access to the world-class research and facilities of Newcastle University’s purpose-built campus -The Campus for Ageing and Vitality – including state-of-the-art imaging technologies.